 Trend #4 – Businesses are increasing their use of data, AI and machine learning to improve fulfillment logistics

 The pandemic has caused severe disruptions to supply chains, and changes in worldwide regulations continue to be a challenge for fulfillment and logistics.
 Businesses are turning to OMS with built-in intelligence (AI) to fulfill orders more efficiently and more cost-effectively.
 AI is helping retailers locate and use inventory from stores, even if they are closed, to serve online customers.

 Trend #5 – Expansion of digital customer service offerings

 Since the pandemic hit, support teams across industries have been hit hard and fast with a range of new challenges.
 The two big ones: vast increases in inbound call volume, as high as 50% or more and; new work-at-home models that require entirely new customer service rep (CSR) and management processes.
 Service organizations are dealing with these challenges by expanding their use of digital customer services offerings, from online chat to self-serve website resources.
 Digital alternatives help customers get the attention they need without having to wait in the call queue, while enabling CSRs do their jobs well by reducing their call volume.

 Seize the Opportunity

-These five trends were gaining steam before the pandemic hit, and are now realizing adoption at unprecedented rates.
+These five digital commerce trends were gaining steam before the pandemic hit, and are now realizing adoption at unprecedented rates.
 Businesses worldwide turn to VTEX to help them turn these market shifts into opportunities – with the first and only fully-integrated ecommerce, marketplace and order management solution.
 Contact us today to learn how VTEX can empower your business to seize the opportunity.

 2 Business Insider